vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 15.1 Instruments and regions

-An `Instrument` has bank/program identity and a set of regions.
-A region describes when and how a sample should play:
+An `Instrument` has a source-domain identity and a set of regions.
+A region describes when and how a sample should play.
+Legacy instruments may still carry bank/program compatibility fields until their formats migrate:

 - key range;
 - velocity range;